boekenbox/gitbook-beta/setup-and-general-settings/general-settings/other-global-settings/gui-settings.md

 {% tab title="Description" %}
 Set this to true to run the GUI via https only.

-This requires that you generate a key pair and save these in your Gunbot folder.
+This requires that you generate a key pair and save these in your bitRage folder.
 {% endtab %}

 {% tab title="Values" %}